Lexi-BU/lexi/lexi_install_instructions.md

 The `lexi/dist` directory contains a file called `lexi-0.0.1.tar.gz`, or some other version of the same file.

-Activate your virtual environment uusing the instructions above.
+Activate your virtual environment using the instructions above.

 Install Lexi by running the following command: